Frequently Asked Questions

 2. How much value our research adds (i.e., how much more effective a donation is when informed by our research).

 How many donations we influence is relatively straightforward to measure.
-We track donations to our recommended charities through a variety of methods, including the donation links on our site and by asking donors to submit our donation report when they give through another channel.
+We track donations to the organizations we recommend through a variety of methods, including the donation links on our site and by asking donors to submit a donation report when they give through another channel.
 We report the results on our impact page and in our annual metrics report.

-Our role in creating higher-quality dialogue around effective giving is the hardest to measure because the spread of ideas is complex and wide-ranging.
-Although we can track changes in dialogue, attributing them to our specific activities is difficult.
+Our role in generating broader interest in effective giving is the hardest to measure because the reasons for the spread of ideas are wide-ranging.
+Although we can track changes in interest, attributing them to our specific activities is difficult.

 These metrics are complex and cannot be precisely quantified.
-However, as with evaluating our applicants, we believe we can evaluate ourselves using a combination of empirical data, analysis, and judgment calls, and that we should do so as transparently as possible.
-We post annual self-reviews of our progress as well as external assessments of the quality of our research.
+However, we believe we can evaluate ourselves using a combination of empirical data, analysis, and judgment calls, and that we should do so as transparently as possible.
+We conduct internal reviews of our progress and actively solicit external assessments of the quality of our research.

 Our focus is on finding the best giving opportunities for individual donors.
 To do this, we: